Begging: Legal restrictions

 Begging has been restricted or prohibited at various times and for various reasons, typically revolving around a desire to preserve public order or to induce people to work rather than to beg.
 Various European Poor Laws prohibited or regulated begging from the Renaissance to modern times, with varying levels of effectiveness and enforcement.
 Similar laws were adopted by many developing countries.

 "Aggressive panhandling" has been specifically prohibited by law in various jurisdictions in the United States and Canada, typically defined as persistent or intimidating begging.

+Afghanistan

+Begging is banned in Afghanistan, which mostly exists in Kabul, Herat and Mazar-i-Sharif.

 Australia

 Each state and territory in Australia has specific laws regarding begging and panhandling.
-Begging for alms is illegal in Victoria, South Australia, Northern Territory, Queensland and Tasmania.
+Begging for alms is illegal in Victoria, South Australia, Northern Territory, and Queensland.

 Austria

 There is no nationwide ban but it is illegal in several federal states.

 Belarus

 It is legal to beg in Belarus.

 Belgium

 Begging is legal in Belgium, but municipalities can restrict it.